janettwalker/Train_Scheduler/README.md

 [View Project](https://janettwalker.github.io/Train_Scheduler/)

-# Project Title
+# Train Scheduler

-Short project description goes here
+This app allows the user to view information about different trains and their estimated arrival times.

 ## Screenshots
 Include a one or two screenshots of main UI/UX points of your app and how it solves a problem

 ## Technologies used
 You can give a brief listing of the technologies you've learned and applied here
-- node.js
+- moment.js
-- Express
+- firebase
-- Handblebars
+- jQuery
 - mongodb

 ## Getting Started